 Implement your management of health and safety at work plan

-Once you’ve agreed on the control measures, you then need to implement them.
+Once you have agreed on the control measures, you then need to implement them.

-Training is particularly important for managers, and online training such as our managing safety course can help with this requirement.
+Training is particularly important for managers, and online training such as our Health and Safety Training for Managers can help with this requirement.
 Managers should be provided with the essential information they need to manage health and safety at work in their area of responsibility and control.

 Check